foundersandcoders/open-tourism-platform/docs/oauth.md

 ## Web Application Flow
 The flow to authorize users for your app is:

-- Users are prompted to authorize your app
-- Users are redirected back to your site by Nazareth Open Tourism Platform
+- Register your app with Nazareth Open Tourism Platform to obtain a `client_id` and `client_secret`
+- Prompt users to authorize your app
+- Receive a temporary `authorization_code` and request an `access_token`
 - Access the Nazareth Open Tourism Platform API with the user's access token

+### 1. Register your app with Nazareth Open Tourism Platform to obtain a "client_id" and "client_secret"

+If you want to allow users to log in to your app using their Nazareth Open Tourism Platform account, first you must register your app with the Nazareth Open Tourism Platform.
+Currently the way to do this is to contact us or raise an issue [here](https://github.com/foundersandcoders/open-tourism-platform/issues) to indicate you would like to register your app.
+We will provide you with a `client_id` and `client_secret`, which must not be made public.

+> N.B.
+In the OAuth flow, the term `client` refers to the app which is using login via the Nazareth Open Tourism Platform.

-### 1. Users are prompted to authorize your app
+### 2. Prompt users to authorize your app

-When users select to log in to your app with the Nazareth Open Tourism Platform, they should be redirected to the page to authorize your app, at the URL below.
-If necessary, the user will be prompted to log in to the Nazareth Open Tourism Platform before reaching this page.
+When users select to log in to your app with the Nazareth Open Tourism Platform, they should be redirected to the page to authorize your app, at the following URL (including the query parameters listed below):

 ```
 GET https://nazareth-open-tourism-platform.herokuapp.com/oauth/authorize